ttscoff/bunch/bunch-files/apps.md

 You can also have apps [launch when closing the Bunch]({{ site.baseurl }}/docs/bunch-files/run-on-close.html#doublenegative).

 If the app in question is not responding, see the troubleshooting section on [App Names]({{ site.baseurl }}/docs/troubleshooting#appnames).

+## Ignoring apps/commands on close

+When you close a Bunch (or "Toggle Bunches" or "Single Bunch Mode" are enabled), any apps launched by the Bunch will be quit.
+To avoid quitting an app when the Bunch is closed or toggled off, place a percent symbol before it in the Bunch (e.g. `%Finder`).
+This will launch the app as normal, but ignore it when closing the Bunch.

+    %iTerm
+    CodeRunner

+In this example, CodeRunner will launch and quit with the Bunch, but iTerm will only launch if it's not already running, and will remain running if the Bunch is closed.

+This works for commands as well:

+    %(dark mode)

+This will enable Dark Mode when opening the Bunch, and leave it in Dark Mode when closing.